-1. Enter the Video Settings interface:

-Configuration > Basic Configuration > Video / Audio > Video Or Configuration > Advanced Configuration > Video / Audio > Video
+Enter the Video Settings interface: Configuration > Basic Configuration > Video / Audio > Video Or Configuration > Advanced Configuration > Video / Audio > Video

-Figure 6-17 Configure Video Settings
+Figure 6-19 Configure Video Settings

-2. Select the Stream Type of the camera to main stream (normal), sub-stream or third stream.

-The main stream is usually for recording and live viewing with good bandwidth, and the sub-stream and third stream can be used for live viewing when the bandwidth is limited.

-3. You can customize the following parameters for the selected main stream or sub-stream:
+- 2. Select the Stream Type of the camera to main stream (normal) or sub-stream.
+The main stream is usually for recording and live viewing with good bandwidth, and the sub-stream can be used for live viewing when the bandwidth is limited. - 3.
+You can customize the following parameters for the selected main stream or sub-stream: